tagoWorks/akod/README.md

 # License & Information 📃
 This project is published under the [MIT license](./LICENSE)

-If you are interested in working together, or want to get in contact with me please email me at santiagobuisnessmail@gmail.com
+If you are interested in working together, or want to get in contact with me please email me at santiago@tago.works